murthy1811/Milestone-Project-3-AirBubble/README.md

 ### Code

-- The JavaScript for the project is adapted from from the bootstrap.com and startbootstrap.com
+- JavaScript for form validation and delete modal is adapted from from the bootstrap.com and startbootstrap.com
-- HTML code and css  is also adapted from the template from startbootstrap.com
+- Major HTML code and css  is also adapted from the template from startbootstrap.com
 - Hero image is from Unsplash.com - Photo by JESHOOTS.COM

 ## Acknowledgements